 PORTS OF ENTRY

 Land Borders: It is possible to enter Belize through the northern border in Santa Elena,the western border in Benque Viejo and at the southern border in Punta Gorda.

-Private Boats: The following is a list of seaports where vessels may be entered or cleared.
-Ports: Belize City, Big Creek, San Pedro, Dangriga and Punta Gorda.
+Private Boats: May enter or cleared at the following ports: Belize City, Big Creek, San Pedro, Dangriga and Punta Gorda.
 Additional information is available as you enter by calling VHF channel 16.

 Private Aircraft: Planes should clear through the Philip Goldson International Airport

 The climate is subtropical, with a cool prevailing wind from the Caribbean Sea.
 The annual temperature averages about 80 degrees.
 The rainy season is between June and early August.

 The weather is similar to that of Southern Florida with slightly warmer winters and summers.
 In the winter the occasional cold fronts, “northern’s” do come down from the gulf of Mexico and pass through Belize.
 Depending on the strength of the front, at these times it can be overcast, windy and rainy.
 The dry season is April, May and late August to early October.

 Wear light informal clothing when visiting Belize except for jungle excursions where the thick forest growth and insects should be taken into account.
 A sweater or jacket for cool inland mornings and evenings is advisable.